 - For graduates, it promotes professional mobility and enhances employment opportunities in positions that base eligibility upon graduation from an accredited school or program.

-- For prospective students and their parents, accreditation serves a consumer protection purpose.
+- For prospective students, accreditation serves a consumer protection purpose.
 It provides assurance that the school or program has been evaluated and has met accepted standards established by and with the profession.

 - For prospective employers, it provides assurance that the curriculum covers essential skills and knowledge needed for today’s jobs.